yasmin-aumeeruddy/action-test/instructions/guide-microprofile-health/README.md

 {: codeblock}

-Dependency Injections API, the bean is discovered automatically when the http://localhost:9080/health[http://localhost:9080/health^] endpoint receives a request.
+endpoint receives a request.

 The **call()** method is used to return the health status of a particular service.